afsneto/helioClim3/README.md

-# helioClim3
+# Overview

- Data processing and analysis of HelioClim3 data
+The python package hc3 was created to processing and convert the HelioClim 3 .csv files to a simple pandas DataFrame object.